Written by : Santhipriya

 Lord Vishnu cursed, Brigu’s pride banished

-When Maharishi reached Vaikund, Lord Vishnu was in his yoganidra (Divine sleep) form in the midst of sea as Goddess Lakshmi gently kept pressing his feet to relieve the feet from melosalgia.
-However as Maharishi Brigu reached, he saw Lord Vishnu facing the other side.
-In short while he woke up and began to converse with Goddess Lakshmi as though he had not noticed the sage.
-Even though Goddess Lakshmi was also seated near Lord Vishnu, she too ignored the sage and therefore anger filled Sage Brigu went near Lord Vishnu and kicked on his chest to draw his attention (There is conflicting story on this episode.
+When Maharishi reached Vaikunda, Lord Vishnu was in yoga Nidra (Divine sleep) in the midst of sea while Goddess Lakshmi was seen gently pressing his feet to relieve the feet from melosalgia.
+However, when Maharishi Brigu reached, he saw Lord Vishnu lying looking at the other side.
+When the Lord woke up, he began conversing with Goddess Lakshmi as though he had not noticed the sage.
+Even though Goddess Lakshmi was also seated near Lord Vishnu, she too ignored the sage.
+This infuriated the Sage Brigu who went near Lord Vishnu and kicked him on his chest to draw his attention (There is conflicting story on this episode.
 Some of the authors claim that Brigu kicked Shesha nag and not Lord Vishnu directly which caused grievous hurt in the heart of Goddess Lakshmi).
-Lord Vishnu got up from the bed and quickly fell at the feet of Maharishi Brigu as if he was seeking pardon, and in a blink of moment pulled out the power of wisdom hidden in the lower part of the feet of the Maharishi and burnt it thus destroying the extraordinary power possessed by Maharishi Brigu so long.
+Lord Vishnu got up from the bed and quickly fell at the feet of Maharishi Brigu as if he was seeking pardon, and in a blink of moment pulled out the power of wisdom hidden in the lower part of the feet of the Maharishi and burnt it thus destroying the extraordinary power enjoined by Maharishi Brigu so long.
 Once Brigu lost entire power of wisdom, he came to senses and fell at the feet of Lord Vishnu seeking pardon for his arrogance and indulgence of foolish act.

 Lord Vishnu lifted him up and inquired reason for his visit when Maharishi explained the purpose for which he came and requested Lord Vishnu to reach the venue to accept the oblation as chief Athithi and bless for the success of the sacrificial ceremony for the ultimate cause for which it was being performed.
 Lord Vishnu gladly accepted the invitation and promised to reach the site to accept the oblation and to bless the cause.

-After seeking pardon again, Maharishi left Vaikund profusely thanking Lord Vishnu, but again ignorantly failed to seek pardon from Goddess Lakshmi for having hurt her feelings by way of insulting her husband in her presence.
-Had he sought her pardon, then the events leading to the incarnation of Lord Venkatachalapathi would not have happened.
+After seeking pardon again, Maharishi left Vaikunda profusely thanking Lord Vishnu, but again ignorantly failed to seek pardon from Goddess Lakshmi who was sulking for the act of the Sage who insulted her husband in her presence.
+Had he sought her pardon, then the events leading to the incarnation of Lord Venkatachalapathi would not have occurred.

-Once Maharishi left, Goddess Lakshmi furious with Lord Vishnu for having remained mute spectator to the insulting act of the sage in front of a woman, but also allowed the Maharishi to go unpunished as he had no courtesy to express even a word of regret to Goddess Lakshmi who was deeply hurt in heart.
+Once Maharishi left, Goddess Lakshmi was furious with Lord Vishnu for having remained not only a mute spectator when the sage insulted him in the presence of a woman, but also allowed the Maharishi go unpunished, who lacked basic courtesy to express even a word of regret to Goddess Lakshmi who was deeply hurt in heart.
 She felt that a male was always selfish, and therefore it would be worthless to stay anymore with Lord Vishnu after she had been insulted.
-Deeply hurt, she left Vaikund without telling anyone where she was going and soon went missing.
+Deeply hurt Goddess Lakshmi left Vaikunda without telling anyone where she was proceeding and soon went missing.

 Similar to Lord Krishna’s incarnation for the welfare of mankind, Lord Vishnu was destined to take another short incarnation before incarnating as Kalki in Kaliyuga.
 At the same time, Goddess Lakshmi Devi too needed a short incarnation to remarry Lord Vishnu whom she had left on account of Maharishi Brigu’s unruly behaviour.
-It was destined that both Lord Vishnu and Goddess Lakshmi in the short incarnation, shall be born in different manner, to remarry again in their short incarnate form.
-The act would also benefit the mankind as subsequently both would again regain their original form as Goddess Lakshmi and Lord Vishnu, as decided by the Supreme who created them.
-Lord Vishnu was well aware of the entire play.
+It was destined that both Lord Vishnu and Goddess Lakshmi in the short incarnation, shall be born in different manner, to get remarried again in their short incarnate form.
+The act was also meant to benefit the mankind since subsequently both were destined to again regain their original form as Goddess Lakshmi and Lord Vishnu, as decided by the Supreme who created them.
+Lord Vishnu was well aware of the destiny in store for them.
 The entire events in this story occurred during Ramayana era.

 Goddess Lakshmi’s previous incarnation